The following is a comprehensive biographical report for Alexander McQueen , based on the most recent data as of May 13, 2026.

 Salary: N/A (Deceased)

-Profession: Fashion Designer and Couturier
+Profession: Fashion Designer / Couturier

-PARENTS: Ronald and Joyce McQueen
+PARENTS: Ronald McQueen (Father), Joyce McQueen (Mother)

-SPOUSE: George Forsyth (Partner; unofficial marriage in 2000)
+SPOUSE: George Forsyth (Partner, unofficial marriage in 2000)

 CHILDREN: None